free hit

 Blame R. Crumb for this rash of Bible posts.
 His new illustrated Genesis has reanimated the characters in my mind and led me back to all the “moral lessons” I puzzled over as a child.

-For instance: Yes, Eve disobeyed God, but His rule was condescending, and His punishments were way too severe.
+For instance: Yes, Eve disobeyed God, so that Christians revile her, but His rule was condescending, and His punishments were way too severe.

 Really, who could blame Eve for eating of the fruit of the tree of the knowledge of good and evil when she just wanted to be wise?
 I suppose walking naked with the Lord and Adam, surrounded by plants and animals, was pretty idyllic, but let’s be real.
 One of her companions was omniscient and omnipotent, and had created the whole world in a week.
 Why should she have been fulfilled playing the naïf every single day, for her entire life?
-Maybe it’s me, but the Garden of Eden sounds so boring — almost as tedious as heaven.
+The Garden of Eden sounds so boring — almost as tedious as heaven.

 In the King James, the Lord commands Adam and Eve, in the garden: “But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.”